sseamonds/stock_data_tracker/README.md

 #### Setting up with S3-based triggers for lambdas will cause the cleaning and calcs scripts to run when you put a new raw stock file in the s3://<base_bucket>/bronze/ folder.
 - This can be done manually OR via stock_data_pull.py as described above but with an S3 destination
 #### To setup lambdas for each process:
-- Create a lambda and 'Deploy' the code : copy the lambdas/*.py file and all imported corresponding src/stock_data_*./py file or utils.py files to the lambda
+- Create a lambda and 'deploy' the code : copy the lambdas/*.py file and all imported dependency src/*.py files to the lambda
-  - Up your timeout (default is 3 seconds, I did a minute, currently the scripts run in 20 seconds or less)
+  - Up your timeout (default is 3 seconds, I did a minute, currently the scripts typically run in 30 seconds or less)
 - Create a trigger for lambdas which operate on files :
   - service : S3
   - event type : All object create events
   - bucket : your source data bucket (I use sdt-stock-data)
   - prefix : any subfolders (I use bronze/ and silver/ for my clean and calcs lambdas)
   - this will automatically add a [resource-based policy](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html) allowing S3 to invoke your lambda function
+    - or you can choose en existing role with a cloudWatch log policy, S3 write policy and select it
 - Add a layer for awswrangler/pandas
   - I use 'AWSSDKPandas-Python312' which is one of the available options when adding a layer
   - the layer should contain any non-core python modules that you'd need